duniter/gitlab/InstallGitlab.md

 ## Open gitlab configuration file
 Please refer to gitlab.rb file (TODO:link)

-Enter in the docker container
+This file must be on server at /srv/gitlab/config/gitlab.rb (in the docker container it is at /etc/gitlab/gitlab.rb) Enter in the docker container
 ```
 sudo docker exec -it gitlab_gitlab_1 /bin/bash